Heterogeneous Distributed Lag Models to Estimate Personalized Effects of Maternal Exposures to Air Pollution: Colorado Public Health Birth Records Data

-We analyze birth weight for gestational age $z$-score (BWGAZ) using birth vital statistics records from Colorado, USA.
-BWGAZ is the birth weight adjusted for gestational age and fetal sex using a standard reference table \citep{Fenton2013AInfants}.
-Besides birth outcomes, the data include individual covariate information including mother's age, weight, height, income, education, marital status, prenatal care habits, smoking before and during pregnancy, as well as race and Hispanic designations.
-The data include all births from Colorado with estimated conception dates between 2007 and 2015, inclusive.
-We limit the data to the northern front range counties (those immediately east of the Rocky Mountains roughy extending from Colorado Springs to the Wyoming border).
-This area contains the majority of the Colorado population.
-We further restrict our analysis to census tracts with elevation lower than 6000 feet above sea level.
-This restriction both reduces the potential confounding by altitude and the impact of mountainous terrain on exposure data.
-We analyze singleton, full-term births ($\geq37$ weeks) with complete covariate and exposure data, resulting in 310,236 births.
+We acquired an administrative Colorado birth records dataset from Colorado Department of Public Health and Environment.
+This birth cohort includes all births from Colorado with estimated conception dates between January 1, 2007 and December 31, 2015.
+Each birth record includes the mother's census tract of residence and a range of individual covariates including: maternal age, weight and height (which we have used to calculate body mass index), income, education, marital status, prenatal care habits, smoking before and during pregnancy, race and Hispanic designations and child sex.
+Based on the mother's census tract of residence, we assessed PM$_{2.5}$ exposures and temperature during gestation predicted at high spatial and temporal resolution.
+Specifically, daily PM$_{2.5}$ measurements were obtained from EPA community multiscale air quality modeling system using downscaled data \citep{Berrocal2010AModels}.
+We then created weekly average exposures for each pregnancy beginning on the date of conception for the census tract of residence.
+PM$_{2.5}$ exposures were log-transformed to reduce skew.

-We are interested in the association between a mother's weekly exposure to particulate matter smaller than or equal to 2.5$\mu$m in diameter (PM$_{2.5}$) and resulting birth weight.
-In addition, we wish to identify vulnerable populations with increased susceptibility to PM$_{2.5}$ exposures and estimate each individual's critical windows and distributed lag effects.
-To answer these questions, we consider heterogeneous distributed lag effects that differ across a set of modifying covariates specific to each observation.
-Potential modifiers in our analysis include continuous variables: maternal age and body mass index (BMI); ordinal variables: income classification, highest educational attainment, and smoking (never, former, less than 10 cigarettes/day, at least 10 cigarettes/day); nominal variables: marital status, prenatal care, and race; and binary variables: sex and Hispanic indicators.
-The distribution of the modifiers are described in Supplementary Materials Section 1.
+We are interested in the exposure-time-response relationship between PM$_{2.5}$ exposure during pregnancy and resulting birth weight.
+We consider as an outcome birth weight for gestational age $z$-score (BWGAZ) derived using a standard reference table from the gestational age and sex contained in the birth record \citep{Fenton2013AInfants}.
+We limit our analysis to singleton, full-term births ($\geq37$ weeks) with complete covariate and exposure data.
+We further restrict our dataset to Northern front range counties (immediately east of the Rocky Mountains roughy extending from Colorado Springs to the Wyoming border), which contains the majority of the Colorado population, and exclude census tracts higher than 6000 feet above sea level, which reduces the potential confounding by altitude and impact of mountainous terrain on exposure predictions.
+The resulting birth cohort contains 310,236 births---a large dataset by many standards giving ample power for estimating the exposure-time-response relationship between PM$_{2.5}$ and the birth outcome.